 Electric Garage Heaters

-- They are very easy to set up and install
+- Effortless to set up and install

-- They do not require fuel refilling
+- Do not require fuel refilling

 - They require very little maintenance

-- They come in portable and compact designs.
+- Come in portable and compact designs.

 - Because they rely on electricity, they can be expensive to run

 - A power outage means no heat from your device

 - You cannot control the heater’s fan speed.

 As the name implies, this heater makes use of propane.
 The fuel is released from the tank, ignited by the pilot flame, heated and kept in the heat exchanger and released through a vent when the temperature is correct.
 If you’re using your garage as an extra living space, this could be an excellent option for you.